AlpsBench: An LLM Personalization Benchmark for Real-Dialogue Memorization and Preference Alignment: Introduction

 In this light, it is imperative to build benchmarks based on real-world user conversational data that capture both conversational diversity and implicit personalization signals.
 Moreover, instead of simply verifying LLMs' final output, it is essential to systematically evaluate the process of understanding, storing, and utilizing personalized information.
 Hence, we propose a comprehensive evaluation framework with four core tasks. \begin{itemize}[leftmargin=*] \item \textit{Task 1: Personalized information \textbf{extraction}}, which evaluates the ability to extract personalized information from dialogues.
-Given the raw conversational data, the evaluated LLMs are asked to distill them into structured memory containing personalized information (refer to Section~\ref{method:task1} for details), which is evaluated by F1 score and LLM-as-a-judge against ground-truth memory.
+Given the raw conversational data, the evaluated LLMs are asked to distill them into structured memory containing personalized information (refer to Section~\ref{method:task1} for details).
+In the paper, we report semantic-matching F1 with LLM-as-a-Judge against ground-truth memory, while additional diagnostic metrics are available on the leaderboard.

 \item \textit{Task 2: Personalized information \textbf{update}}, which assesses the capacity to track the dynamics of user information and update structured memory accurately.
-Given both a historical and a new dialogue, the evaluated LLMs are asked to output updated memory and the memory manipulation (\ie retention, addition, and modification), assessed by accuracy against ground-truth.
+Given both a historical and a new dialogue, the evaluated LLMs are asked to output updated memory and the memory manipulation (\ie retention, addition, and modification).
+In the paper, we report semantic-matching F1 for updated memories, while action-level accuracy and other diagnostic metrics are available on the leaderboard.

 \item \textit{Task 3: Personalized information \textbf{retrieval}}, which measures the ability to retrieve relevant personalized information.
-Given a user query and a candidate set of memory, the evaluated LLMs are asked to select the relevant memory for personalized response.
-Recall and precision are adopted as evaluation metrics. \item \textit{Task 4: Personalized information \textbf{utilization}}, which examines the alignment of user preference in LLMs' response.
+Given a user query and a candidate set of memories, the evaluated LLMs are asked to select the relevant memory for generating a personalized response.
+Recall is adopted as the evaluation metric. \item \textit{Task 4: Personalized information \textbf{utilization}}, which examines the alignment of user preference in LLMs' response.
 We break down the task into measurement of five LLM capabilities, including persona awareness, preference following, virtual-reality awareness, constraint following, and emotional intelligence for a comprehensive alignment of dimensions (refer to Section~\ref{method:task4} for detailed task designs and evaluation metrics). \end{itemize}